Virtual Assistant Training – what to look for

 Question 2: How many hours do they think you need to work a week in order to replace a PA salary?

 This is a somewhat loaded question, because it tests two things: how honest they are and how realistic they are.
 Now I know from experience that starting a VA business from scratch, you need at least 20 hours a week to work on your business and that some of those hours have to be in the traditional 9-5 Mon-Fri working week.
 (Seasoned VAs: Feel free to disagree with me on this, but remember I’m talking about newbie VAs, not those with established client lists.
-We all know of VAs who maybe only work 10 hours a week and earn a decent amount!)
+We all know of established VAs who maybe only work 10 hours a week and earn a decent amount!)

 You need some of that time to be in working hours because you’ll need to do things like go to the bank, the post office, and speak to clients working traditional hours.
 The 20 hours is my own experience of working with VAs over the years – for me to be able to subcontract work to them, they need a reasonable amount of availability as otherwise every time I ask them to do something, they won’t be able to meet a reasonable deadline.
 Even if you ignore the client side, you need to have time to develop your business plan, do research and market your business.